gritskevich/DeepTextDeblur/README.md

 ## Introduction

 We've all seen it - documentation with screenshots where sensitive information is blurred out.
 Most of us just accept it and move on.
 But I got curious: how secure is blurring as a redaction method?
 Could those pixels be unscrambled?
-This writeup chronicles my experiment where I tried to recover deliberately obscured text using neural networks.
-It's part technical challenge, part security exploration, and maybe a wake-up call about common "security" practices.

 ## The Mystery Begins